Non-Stationary Online Structured Prediction with Surrogate Losses: Abstract

 \section{Abstract}

 Online structured prediction, including online classification as a special case, is the task of sequentially predicting labels from input features.
-Therein the \emph{surrogate regret}---the cumulative excess of the target loss (e.g., 0-1 loss) over the surrogate loss (e.g., logistic loss) of the fixed best estimator---has gained attention, particularly because it often admits a finite bound independent of the time horizon $T$.
-However, such guarantees break down in \emph{non-stationary} environments, where every fixed estimator may incur the surrogate loss growing linearly with $T$.
-We address this by proving a bound of the form $F_T + C(1 + P_T)$ on the cumulative target loss, where $F_T$ is the cumulative surrogate loss of any comparator sequence, $P_T$ is its \emph{path length}, and $C > 0$ is some constant.
-This bound depends on $T$ only through $F_T$ and $P_T$, often yielding much stronger guarantees in non-stationary environments.
-Our core idea is to synthesize the dynamic regret bound of the online gradient descent (OGD) with the technique of \emph{exploiting the surrogate gap}.
-Our analysis also sheds light on a new Polyak-style learning rate for OGD, which systematically offers target-loss guarantees and exhibits promising empirical performance.
-We further extend our approach to a broader class of problems via the \emph{convolutional Fenchel--Young loss}.
-Finally, we prove a lower bound showing that the dependence on $F_T$ and $P_T$ is tight.\looseness=-1
+In this setting, the \emph{surrogate regret}---the cumulative excess of the actual target loss (e.g., the 0-1 loss) over the surrogate loss (e.g., the logistic loss) incurred by the best fixed estimator---has gained attention because it admits a finite bound independent of the time horizon $T$.
+However, such guarantees break down in \emph{non-stationary} environments, where every fixed estimator may incur surrogate loss that grows linearly with $T$.
+To address this limitation, we obtain an upper bound of $F_T\mspace{-1.5mu}+\mspace{-1.5mu}O(1\mspace{-1.1mu}+\mspace{-1.1mu}P_T)$ on the cumulative target loss, where $F_T$ is the cumulative surrogate loss of any comparator sequence and~$P_T$ is its \emph{path length}.
+This bound depends on~$T$ only through $F_T$ and~$P_T$, thus offering stronger guarantees under non-stationarity.
+Our core idea is to combine the dynamic regret analysis of online gradient descent (OGD) with the \emph{exploit-the-surrogate-gap} technique.
+This viewpoint sheds light on the usefulness of a Polyak-style learning rate for OGD, which systematically yields target-loss bounds and performs well empirically.
+We then extend our approach to broader settings beyond prior work via the \emph{convolutional Fenchel--Young loss}.
+Finally, a lower bound shows that the dependence on $F_T$ and $P_T$ is tight.\looseness=-1